panyam/onering/docs/Design.md

 }

 record Track {
-    song : Ref[Ref[Song]]
+    song : Ref[Song]
     streamingUrls : List[URL]
 }

-record Album : RecordBase {
+record Album {
+    #include EntityBase

     title : String
     event : Ref[Event]
     tracks : List[Track]
 }

-// A Playlist is a collection of entries - these could be albums or solo tracks record Playlist : RecordBase {
+// A Playlist is a collection of entries - these could be albums or solo tracks record Playlist {
+	#include EntityBase

-	// Name of the playlist, eg "Kids Lullabies" name : String
+	// Name of the playlist, eg "Kids Lullabies" name : NonEmptyString

     // Who this playlist belongs to
     owner : UserRef

-    entries : List[Union {
+    entries : List[union PlaylistEntry {
     	album : Ref[Album]
         track : Ref[Track]
     }]
 }

-// We also have generic records! record Follow[T] : RecordBase {
-	follower : UserRef
-    target : Ref[T]
-    followedAt : DateTime
-}

-record Reaction[T] : RecordBase {
-	// Who is posting a reaction?
-    perfomer : UserRef

-    // On what entity?
-    source : Ref[T]
-}

-record Share[T] : Reaction[T] {
-    title : String
-    description : String
-    previewImage : URL?
-}

-record Like[T] : Reaction[T] {
-    likeCount : Int
-}

-record Comment[T] : Reaction[T] {
-    text : String
-    media : URL
-}
 ```

+**TODO**: Should we allow inner type definitions?  eg PlaylistEntry or LikeType above.
+If so should their fully qualified name be their own name or `<Parent>.name`?

 ### Schemas features

 In the above notice we dont know what is an entity, or what is a relationship.
 We are modelling in a way we (the modeller sees fit).
 Coincidentally the above looks "like" an ER model.

-Some interesting things to point out above are:
-* We describe our models with some basic constructs like records, unions, enums, primitive types.
-* Primitive types (like String, Int etc) have no meaning.
-Types are all pluggable.
-* Complex types (records and unions) can inherit other records and inheritance is a matter of inclusion from a parent to a child type.
-* Complex and Native types can be parametrized (fairly so in the inheritance chain).

 Couple more of interesting choices:

-* All entries are value types unless explicitly called out via the Ref wrapper type `Ref[T]` (or using `NativeTypes` (like List, String etc).
 * Optionality is interesting since it only denotes the lack of a field value (whether it is a Reference or a Value).
 Also Optionality **("?")** can be considered just shorthand for the type `Optional [T]`.
 * Default values are not present above since the concept of a default is a serving or a storage artifact and even their semantic highly depandant on the systems that work with this data so they can be provided as annotations when required.

 ### Limitations

-It is obvious that while the core data model for an application/system is easy to represent, its flow through the system is what is completely missing and where all the messiness creeps in.
-How we model data ideally is almost always different from how other parts of the system see this (or some parts of this) data.
+It is obvious that while the core data model for an application/system is easy to represent, its flow through the system is missing and is where a lot of the complexity creeps in.
+How we model data ideally is almost always different from how other parts of the system consume this (or some parts of this) data.
 Some things that complicate matters are:

 * What kind of serving framework are we using - restful?, rpc?
 * What kind of transport mechanism?  xml/json/bson?  over Http?, websockets?, custom tcp?